-Andy has been a leader in jazz pedagogy for 40 years, having taught at the Berklee College of Music (1977–81); The Institut Musical de formation Professionelle in Nimes, France (1984); The University of Massachusetts, Amherst, Graduate program in Afro-American Music and Jazz (1994–98); Amherst College (1987–99); Tufts University (1991–93); Smith College (1997–99); The Tainan (Taiwan) National University of the Arts (2009 and 2014), as well as at Williams (since 1989), where, besides directing the Jazz ensembles until 2013, he taught courses in jazz ear training, theory/improvisation, arranging/composition, on the music of Duke Ellington and John Coltrane, and the music of Brazil.
-In addition, he is a founding faculty member at the Vermont College of Fine Arts low-residency Master of Fine Arts program in Music Composition and the Impact Music Program at the Taipei (Taiwan) Arts University.
+Andy has been a leader in jazz pedagogy for forty years, having taught at the Berklee College of Music (1977–81); The Institut Musical de formation Professionelle in Nimes, France (1984); The University of Massachusetts, Amherst, Graduate program in Afro-American Music and Jazz (1994–98); Amherst College (1987–99); Tufts University (1991–93); Smith College (1997–99); The Tainan (Taiwan) National University of the Arts (2009 and 2014), as well as at Williams (since 1989), where, besides directing the Jazz ensembles until 2013, he taught courses in jazz ear training, theory/improvisation, arranging/composition, on the music of Duke Ellington and John Coltrane, and the music of Brazil.
+In addition, he is a founding faculty member at the Vermont College of Fine Arts low-residency Master’s program in Music Composition and the Impact Music Program at the Taipei (Taiwan) Arts University (國立臺北藝術大學) Impact Music Program.